 Workplace harassment is one of the most common issues these days.
-And many people do not raise a voice in fear to get fired.
+And many people do not raise their voice for fear to get fired.
 Guess what?
-This is the main reason why employers abuse employees every now and then.
+This is the main reason why employers abuse employees now and then.
 And when we’re talking about workplace harassment, it includes abusing, assigning overloaded work, and maltreating employees.

 How to Deal with a Bullying Boss?